WasmEdge/WasmEdge/doc/host_function.md

 ### Forcing Termination

-SSVM provides a method for terminating WASM execution in host functions.
+WasmEdge provides a method for terminating WASM execution in host functions.
 Developers can return `ErrCode::Terminated` to trigger the forcing termination of the current execution and the execution result will be set as successful.